sreevisakh/sreevisakh.github.io.original/_posts/2016-09-20-ubuntu-easy-install.md

 {% endhighlight %}
 ### Saving the script

-You can save this file and execute it every timw you install ubuntu.
-But keeping a file, Downloading it everytime, the chaning its permission and running it is difficult so here is another way.
+You can save this file and execute it every time you install ubuntu.
+But keeping a file, Downloading it everytime, then changing its permission and running, it is difficult.
+So here is another way.
 Save the file, Push to one of your git repo.
-In github you can get it raw url which is a url to the actual file.
+In github you can get its raw url which is a url to the actual file.
 When you access that url you will get the file.
-No again that is a long url, How will you remember it? [bit.ly](https://bit.ly) to our rescue.
+Again that is a long url, How will you remember it? [bit.ly](https://bit.ly) to your rescue.
 Bit.ly is a url shortening service.
 If you give a big url it can give you a small url.
-We can even give our own url.
-So we can convert our big url into something meaningfull url.
+We can even customise the url if you login.
+So we can convert our big url into something meaningful.

 ### Using the Script

 Now our list is saved in a url.
 How will you use that?
-After installing ubunturun the following command.
+After installing ubuntu run the following command.
 {% highlight bash %}
 curl -L your-url | bash -
 {% endhighlight %}
 This will download the file and execute it in your system.
-It may tae sometime depending on your internet & system.
-But you dont have to be there.
-Let it install. [-L](https://curl.haxx.se/docs/manpage.html#-L) will help in redirecting our call from bit.ly to gihub.
+It may take sometime depending on your internet & system.
+But you don't have to be there.
+Let it install. [-L](https://curl.haxx.se/docs/manpage.html#-L) in the command will help in redirecting our call from bit.ly to gihub.
 Checkout a similar script file I use for installation

 > [https://bit.ly/sv-install-ubuntu](https://bit.ly/sv-install-ubuntu)